FEUP-ESOF-2020-21/open-cx-t6g3-its/README.md

 ## Requirements

-In this section, you should describe all kinds of requirements for your module: functional and non-functional requirements.
+In this section, you we describe all kinds of requirements for our module: functional and non-functional requirements.

-Start by contextualizing your module, describing the main concepts, terms, roles, scope and boundaries of the application domain addressed by the project.

 ### Use case diagram